 This old, rustic theatre can, accounting for its upper levels, provide seating for a hundred, and standing room for a couple dozen more, but of late, it is rarely used.
 Once, it was a place of merriment as mummers, thespians, musicians, and all manner of performers would take the stage to show their talent.
-Doppelgangers, espeially, loved to perform here.
+Doppelgangers, espeially, loved to perform here, putting their talents to use in portraying many different characters.
 However, the old owner, a drow woman by the name of Velespia Sorrax, was driven out by Xanathar, who believed she was using the plays to secretly radicalize Skulkers against the Guild.
 The theatre now only runs plays that inevitably end in Xanathar showing up at the end, in immense deus ex machina fashion, and saving the rest of the cast.
 Xanathar is usually portrayed by a tall, strong, handsome human man by the name of Talon.